Wen's burning eyes made Gwen wilt.

 "Stay," Gwen commanded.

-With her increased mastery of Conjuration, the tug on Caliban’s animus exerted by her will took on a whole new level.
+With her increased mastery of Conjuration, the tug on Caliban's animus exerted by her will was on a new level.

-Flush with void-matter, Caliban’s exterior was now almost entirely jet, absorbing the light itself.
-An oily sheen reflected off the creature’s smooth, faceless chitin as it coiled about Gwen’s ankles.
+Flush with Void matter, Caliban's exterior was almost entirely jet, absorbing the light.
+An oily sheen reflected off the creature's smooth, faceless chitin as it coiled about Gwen's ankles.

-Magus Kumiko moved a distance away to construct her Summoning Circle.
+Magus Kumiko moved a safe distance away to construct her Summoning Circle.

-“First of all, let's not waste all that Void matter.”
-Magister Wen materialised a dozen Spell-Cubes.
+"First, let's not waste all that Void matter."
+Magister Wen materialised a dozen Spell Cubes.

-Gwen knelt by the Cubes and placed her hand onto its surface.
+Gwen knelt by the Cubes and placed her hand on the runic surface.

 Wen turned to her student.

 "Petra, octagramic Warding, tier 3.
 Enhanced stability and extended duration.
 Start the sealing process at nine-tenth capacity."